barbarer/py4e-int/_sources/lists/MixedupCode.rst

     Let’s imagine that you have a list that contains amounts of rainfall for each day, collected by a meteorologist.
 Her rain gathering equipment occasionally makes a mistake and reports a negative amount for that day.
 We have to ignore those.
-Finish to code to (a) calculate the total rainfall by adding up all the positive integers (and only the positive integers), (b) count the number of positive integers (we will count with “1.0” so that our average can have a decimal point), and (c) print out the average rainfall at the end.
+Finish to code to (a) calculate the total rainfall by adding up all the positive integers (and only the positive integers) from the "rain" list, (b) count the number of positive integers (we will count with “1.0” so that our average can have a decimal point), and (c) print out the average rainfall at the end.
 Only print the average if there was some rainfall, otherwise print “No rain”.
+For example, if the list "rain" contained [0,5,1,0,-1,6,7,-2,0] as the amount of rainfall for each day, then the average rainfall should be "2.714285714285714".

     ~~~~
-    def rainfall():
+    def rainfall(rain):
-        rain = [0,5,1,0,-1,6,7,-2,0]
         sumRain = 0
         count = 0